The Neversink River

 The two branches of this river “went private” beginning with Clarence Roof’s four-thousand-acre “Wintoon” in 1882.
 Theodore Gordon held forth on the main stem from shortly after 1890 until his death in 1915, then it too went private when Edward R. Hewitt bought twenty-seven hundred acres and four miles of river.
 Today, public trout water begins with the Neversink Reservoir and extends below the dam for six miles to Woodbourne.
 Because the Neversink is colder than other Catskill rivers, a very high 60 percent of its fish are trout and its hatches are about two weeks later than those on the other rivers.
 Of its wild fish, brook trout dominate the branches, browns prevail in the main river.

 The Neversink River flows through a long, narrow valley, with steep-sided, rocky ridges.
-The name means “water between the highlands” and it was well chosen by the Indians.
+The name means “water between the highlands” and it was well chosen by the indigenous groups of the region.
 It has fewer curves and eddies than other Catskill river.
 When heavy rains hit the valley, the river becomes a raging sluiceway and wreaks havoc with its banks and bed.

 After the Neversink dam was completed in 1950, the reservoir filled to cover seven miles of river and completely changed the downstream conditions.